developerstephanieb/markdown/README.md

 # Markdown Reference Guide

-This is a comprehensive guide to the most commonly used Markdown syntax.
+A comprehensive guide to the most commonly used Markdown syntax.

 ---